Your Fault: London: Production

-The film is an adaptation of the second book in Argentinian author Mercedes Ron's Culpables trilogy, Culpa Tuya.
+The film is an adaptation of the second book in Argentine-born Spanish author Mercedes Ron's Culpables trilogy, Culpa Tuya.
 It has Asha Banks and Matthew Broome reprising their roles as Noah and Nick from the first English-language adaptation of the trilogy, My Fault: London.
 The film is directed by Dani Girdwood and Charlotte Fassler, who also directed My Fault: London.

 Joining the cast are Louisa Binder, Joel Nankervis, Scarlett Rayner and Orlando Norman.

 The film is produced by Amazon MGM Studios and 42.
 Principal photography took place in London in June 2025.
 Filming locations also included Overton, Hampshire, and Brasenose College, Oxford.
+It was later reported the film was shot back-to-back with the sequel Our Fault: London, with director Chanya Button, right after Your Fault was completed filming.

+Release

+The film was released on June 17, 2026 on Amazon Prime Video.